 Based on products offered, production processes involved, and how financial information is produced internally for the purposes of making operating decisions, the Company operates one reportable segment, with the remaining smaller operations categorized as "Other".

 Changes in Accounting Policies

-The significant accounting policies, as disclosed in Note 3 of the 2020 Consolidated Financial Statements, have been applied consistently in the preparation of these financial statements.
+The significant accounting policies are disclosed in Note 3 of the 2021 Consolidated Financial Statements.